SPOT-6 and SPOT-7 (Azersky)

 The current (2011) SPOT constellation of two satellites (SPOT-4, and SPOT-5) offers the broadest range of imagery, including, 2.5, 5, 10, and 20 m resolutions.
 The goal of the new SPOT-6 and -7 series is to guarantee a sustainable operational service to the end users.
 1) 2) 3) 4)

-From a technical point of view, SPOT-6 & -7 will inherit SPOT-5's experience, using new developments from Pléiades-1 & -2 program, as well as from the latest validated technology.
+From a technical point of view, SPOT-6 & -7 inherited SPOT-5's experience, using new developments from Pléiades-1 & -2 program, as well as from the latest validated technology.

-The SPOT-6 & -7 satellites will address the SPOT 5 market with improved characteristics:
+The SPOT-6 & -7 (SPOT-7 has now ceased operations) satellites address the SPOT 5 market with improved characteristics:

 • Same image swath of 60 km to maintain a high level of coverage capability